 Time tracking with Jira

-There are several ways to track time spent on Issues in Jira.
+There are several ways to track time in Jira.

-The first is to attach estimates of time spent to an Issue, using Jira’s detailed time tracking tools.
-For this, you can use the “Original Estimate” field on Issues, as well as “Time Remaining” and “Time Spent”, all of which gets added to the user’s personal worklog.
+The first is to attach estimates of time spent on an Issue, using Jira’s detailed time-tracking tools.
+For this, you can use the “Original Estimate” field on Issues, as well as “Time Remaining” and “Time Spent”, all of which get added to the user’s personal worklog.

 The second is to create a “Time Since Issues Report” or a “Resolution Time Report” from the Reports section.

 The third is to use a Jira app to track time spent on issues on a minute-by-minute basis.